AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/data-collection-overview.md

 # Collect data

-OCS provides the following methods to collect data.
-You can ingress data from an external application or from PI Server directly to OCS:
+Collect data from an external application or from PI Server directly to OCS using the following methods:

 * Use PI to OCS to set up a transfer of data from an on-premises PI Server to OCS.
    * PI to OCS maps PI Data Archive points to SDS types and streams.